Yash-T18/Shader/README.md

 # Shader
 Shader Art using GSLV

-On shadertoy yo can create multiple variations using mathematical functions in order to create unique pixel art loops.
+On the shadertoy website, with the help of different mathematical functions you can create unique pixel art .